 Border Collie home alone

 There are obviously going to be times when you will need to leave your Border Collie at home alone.
 This should not be a problem as long as they have plenty to keep themselves busy.
-For ideas on this read “Leaving a dog alone while at work.”
+For ideas on this read “Entertaining a dog home alone.“

 Conclusion – How much exercise does a Border Collie need?